huntdatacenter/docs/docs/about/team.md

 ### Signe Åsberg

-Signe is developing our humanities and enterprise activities.
-This includes dialogue with scientists and other interested parties on a range of topics, especially those related to data value, digital development and scientific growth strategies.
-You may also meet Signe at our involvements in national and international initiatives.
+Signe is our account manager.
+Her responsibilities includes the follow-up of strategic data value objectives for service centers and data spaces on the BLUE subscription layer.
+You may also meet Signe in cross-lab communications in our digital café on Slack, and in our national and international data value collaborations.

 ### Tom-Erik Røberg